cvf-bcn-gituser/bass-critic/README.md

 This repository consists of two main sections.

 The first section contains python code that is used for extending Music Critic software to implement performance assessment of electric bass guitar int tclEvaluation.
-Te second section is the notebooks folder for producing the plots.
+The second section is the "notebooks_for_plots" folder for producing the plots.
 You need to import generated data from tclEvaluation into your google drive environment for this.

 In the tclEvaluation/ folder there is an audio and a data folder.